-Mercury Jets is an on demand air charter provider specializing in private jet and turboprop charters in Stavanger, Norway.
+Mercury Jets is an on demand air charter provider specializing in private jet charter and services in Stavanger, Norway.
 Our team is composed of industry leading professionals dedicated to providing our customers with the ultimate air charter experience.
 We are committed to safety, reliability and white glove customer service.
-To obtain a charter quote tailored to your specific needs, please fill in the request form or call our agents 24/7 at +1 (212) 840 8000 .
+To obtain a charter quote tailored to your specific needs, please fill in the request form or call our agents 24/7 at +1 (212) 840 8000.

 Mercury Jets handles private jet charter services in and out of Stavanger, Norway.
 We offer the lowest rates in the industry and provide best price guarantee.
 There are two convenient airport located within 50 miles – Stavanger Sola Airport (SVG) and Haugesund Karmoy Airport (HAU).
 Popular aircraft types in the area include light jets (Citation CJ2, Citation Encore and Learjet 35), midsize jets (Hawker 800 XP and Citation III) and large jets (Challenger 604 and Falcon 2000).
 If you want to fly to or from Stavanger, please contact us 24 hours a day with no exceptions of any kind or blackout dates.